 Representative soil samples were obtained from the exploratory borings at selected depths, or at major strata changes.
 These samples were recovered using a 3.0 inch O.D.
 Modified California Sampler (L), or by a 2.0 inch O.D.
-Standard Terzaghi Sampler (T).
-The SPT blow counts with large sampler (NL) should be reduced by a specific reduction factor to convert to Standard SPT blow counts (NS).
+Standard Terzaghi Sampler (T) i.e. SPT sampler.
+The SPT blow counts with large sampler $(N_L)$ should be reduced by a specific reduction factor to convert to Standard SPT blow counts (Ns).
 The correlation between these two values are presented below:

-$$N_S = N_L [(WH)/(623N \cdot 0.762m)] [(50.8^2 - 34.9^2)/(D_o^2 - D_i^2)]$$ (Equation 1)
+$$N{\rm S} = N{\rm L} \left[ (WH) / (623N \cdot 0.762m) \right] \left[ (50.8^2 - 34.9^2) / (D_0^2 - D_i^2) \right]$$

+(Equation 1)

 The penetration blow counts noted on the boring logs were obtained by driving a sampler into the soil with a 140-pound hammer dropping through a 30-inch fall.

 The sampler was driven up to 18 inches into the soil and the number of blows counted for each 6-inch penetration interval.
 The numbers indicated on the logs are the total number of blows that were recorded for the second and third 6-inch intervals, or the number of blows that were required to drive the penetration depth shown; when high resistance was encountered.

 Given the hammer weight and the hammer drop height used for both samplers are the same, the difference of blow counts is because of outer and inner dimensions.
 For the Modified California Sampler with 3 inch (76.1mm) O.D. and 2.4 inch (61mm) I.D. the reduction factor of 0.65 will be used in our project to convert NL to Ns.
 In Figures 48 & 49, Appendix A, variation of field SPT blows versus depth in different boreholes are shown.
-In these graphs, the large sampler blow counts (NL) were converted to standard SPT blow counts (NS).
+In these graphs, the large sampler blow counts (NL) were converted to standard SPT blow counts (Ns).